homeowmorphism/goofycoin/README.md

 - base58, ecdsa

 ## Security
 * Goofycoin was written as a toy project by a non-cryptographer.
-'Nuff said.
+(Enough said)
 * Goofycoin depends on the ecdsa library, which is does not protect against timing attacks.

 ## Run Goofycoin